java6334/m3u8XM/README.md

 # M3U8 XM
-A WIP script that converts SiriusXM's web app into a M3U8 file.
+A Docker Container that converts SiriusXM's web app into an M3U8 file.
-Credits to [andrew0](https://github.com/andrew0) for the basis of this script.
+Credits to [jhr1948](https://github.com/jhr1948) for the updates of this script.
+This project is not affiliated with SiriusXM.

 ## Features